top of page

 "You can borrow my pre-frontal cortex."

 Remember, the leader's main challenge at this point will be understanding what their own reality is - not what yours is, as an outside observer.
-Van der Kolk refers to it in this way (Psychology Networker):
+Said differently, the connection needs care to preserve the client’s frame and sense of reality.
+Consider this illustrative dialogue in which traumatized folks can find themselves from van der Kolk:

 "I understand what you feel, I would probably feel the same exact way..."